dijitaltrix/SetLocale/README.md

-# PSR7-SetLocale Middleware
+# SetLocale-Middleware
 [![Build Status](https://travis-ci.org/dijitaltrix/PSR7-SetLocale.svg?branch=master)](https://travis-ci.org/dijitaltrix/PSR7-SetLocale.svg?branch=master)

 ## Description

 This PSR7 compatible middleware sets your applications locale to the best match between your supported locales and your visitors preferred locales.

-When a match has been found the middleware sets:
-The request attribute 'locale'
-The response 'Content-language' header
-It will (optionally) call setlocale(LC_ALL) on the matched locale - this can be toggled with the set_locale flag.
+It's designed to be used with the Slim Framework but is PSR7 compatible so should work elsewhere too.

 The visitors locale is determined in this order: